GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 2.2.1.
 Make first image
 ^^^^^^^^^^^^^^^^^^^^^^^

-The first step is to create an image using a standard GMT script that will serve as the base for the animation.
+The first step is to create an image using a standard GMT script (with `modern mode <https://docs.generic-mapping-tools.org/dev/reference/introduction.html#modern-and-classic-mode>`_) that will serve as the base for the animation.

 **Step Goal**: Create the first image of the animation.